JAPANESE NEW YEAR

 NEW YEAR IN JAPAN

-In Japan people give some gift in a lot of occasion.
-Oseibo is the most common issue as a year-end gift.
+Japanese New Year involves people gift giving.
+Oseibo is the most common issue as a New Year gift.
 They give it to their superiors, customers and teachers to express appreciation for the special services they have extended to them.
-Picture Asakusa Temple (c) Tomoyuki.U.

 How to write "Happy